 read in reverse order.
 See

 In some cases, a query can be optimized to retrieve values without consulting the data rows.
 (An index that provides all the necessary results for a query is called a covering index.)
-If a query uses only columns from a table that are numeric and that form a leftmost prefix for some key, the selected values can be retrieved from the index tree for greater speed:
+If a query uses from a table only columns that are included in some index, the selected values can be retrieved from the index tree for greater speed: